wix/cli-app-templates/shipping-rates/README.md

 The Shipping Rates Wix app template is part of the [Wix app template collection](https://dev.wix.com/apps-templates?filter=cli).

 This Wix CLI template demonstrates the use of the Wix Ecom Orders API, App Management API, and [Wix eCommerce Shipping Rates service plugin](https://dev.wix.com/docs/sdk/backend-modules/ecom/service-plugins/shipping-rates/introduction).
 The app template includes functionality for creating and managing custom shipping methods and costs, and offering a free trial of premium features to users.
-It is an excellent starting point if you plan on creating an app with a [backend API](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/api/add-api-extensions-with-the-cli) to fetch data, [service plugin](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/service-plugins/add-service-plugin-extensions-with-the-cli) integration (particularly shipping rates,) or a free trial offer for users.
+It is an excellent starting point if you plan on creating an app with a [Web Methods](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/web-methods/add-web-method-extensions-with-the-cli) to fetch data, [service plugin](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/service-plugins/add-service-plugin-extensions-with-the-cli) integration (particularly shipping rates,) or a free trial offer for users.

 The template also demonstrates the basic functionality of the Dashboard SDK, and Wix Design System.